FB

 The most notable differences when considering a single trailer axle, or tandem axles:

 1. Single trailer axle trailers are easier to maneuver in tight situations.
-The tandem and triple axle tires scrub sideways, and resist twisting when the trailer turns tight.
+The tandem and triple axle tires scrub sideways, and resist twisting when the trailer turns, or backs tight.

 2. Multiple axle trailers spread the load a little more onto the trailer frame.
-(3 mount points rather than 2 – for leaf springs.) – Except for axle sets such as a walking beam suspension (like the Timbren Silent Ride).
+(3 mount points rather than 2 – for leaf springs.) – Except for axle sets such as a walking beam suspension (for example, the Timbren Silent Ride).

-3. Multiple axles can make the ride a little smoother with load sharing, (and a lot more reasons).
+3. Multiple axles can make the ride a little smoother with load sharing, (and more reasons).

 4. A single trailer axle offers more options in technology – like torsion axles for smoother ride.

-5. A single heavy duty axle is lighter weight that a pair of lower capacity axles.
-Tires too, even though they are bigger and heavier, 4 smaller ones weigh more than 2 larger ones.
+5. A single heavy duty axle is lighter weight than a pair of lower capacity axles.
+Tires also, because 4 smaller, lighter wheels and tires still weigh more than 2 higher capacity ones.

 6. A single trailer axle will have less rolling resistance, and less wind resistance.
 (Though these are both relatively small effects.)